robotick-labs/robotick-knitware/docs/concepts/concept-magg-e-narrator.md

 ## 8. Conclusion

 This paper introduces a control architecture that merges robotics with narrative cognition.
-Framed around the development of Magg-E, the system demonstrates that story and emotion are not merely decorative — they may be *functional components* of intelligent behavior.
+Framed around the development ofMAGG.e™, the system demonstrates that story and emotion are not merely decorative — they may be *functional components* of intelligent behavior.

 We believe this model, while showcased playfully, may inform future emotionally aware, explainable, and socially legible robots — from education to healthcare, domestic AI to exploration.

 > *“There was a knock at the cabinet.
 I did not answer.
-I evolved.” – Magg-E*
+I evolved.” –MAGG.e™*

 ---

 ## Acknowledging Robotick

-While this work is focused on Magg-E, the architecture is implemented within the Robotick Engine — an open, modular robotics framework also under active development.
+While this work is focused onMAGG.e™, the architecture is implemented within the Robotick Engine — an open, modular robotics framework also under active development.
 Future work may explore Robotick as a standalone contribution or platform for broader research.